MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/subscriptions/upgrade-from-teams-free.md

 After you have the underlying work or school account for your Microsoft Teams Free org, you must reset the password for the account.

 1. Go to the <a href="https://go.microsoft.com/fwlink/p/?linkid=2024339" target="_blank">Microsoft 365 admin center</a>.
 When prompted to sign in, choose **Forgot my password**.
-2. Complete the password reset procedure using the underlying work or school account (the one ending with 8.onmicrosoft.com*).
+2. Complete the password reset procedure using the underlying work or school account (the one ending with *.onmicrosoft.com*).
 3. Complete the verification steps.
-You receive an email with a code to use to set a new password.
+You will receive an email with a code to use to set a new password.
 4. Enter the code to complete the verification process.

 ## Step 3: Buy your new subscription